 Turnitin Similarity Report Demo - YouTube

 The University of Portsmouth have created a helpful video showing you how to interpret your results once you've submitted an assignment to Turnitin.
 It is full of trips and tricks to get a more realistic similarity percentage (so that the percentage number on your report is not so scary).
-Watch it here.
+It uses an older version of Turnitin (The Similarity Report is called The Originality Report in the video), but the functionality is the same.

 Remember, it's not about the percentage, it's about how well you have referenced all of the ideas and sources you have found through your research process.